zergpvz141/Employee_Management_System/readme.txt

+An naive implementation of a employee management system using PHP and MySQL, which allows user to add/edit/remove: employee info, department, project and position.

+database: username: "root"  password: "root"

 main pages:
   index.php               // login page.
 User name: Songtao, password: 000000    or other username and password in the login table homePage.php             // The welcome page of the system.